Techmonk

 Web analytical tools help businesses track and analyse user interaction with their websites.
 These tools collect data on page views, bounce rates, session duration, and user navigation paths.

-• • Purpose : Web analytics tools provide insights into user behaviour, revealing which product pages are most popular or where customers drop off during the shopping process.
+• Purpose : Web analytics tools provide insights into consumer behaviour, revealing which product pages are most popular or where customers drop off during the shopping process.
 This information helps identify segments based on browsing patterns.

 3. Analysing Data